ghcarneiro/rahrad/sentence_classification/readme.md

     tag_type = string('diagnostic'|'sentiment')
         Selects whether the diagnostic or sentiment labels will be tagged data_file = string
-        The data file that the sentences will be read from adn written back to with the respective tags
+        The data file that the sentences will be read from and written back to with the respective tags
 ```

 #### Automatic Learning